turingschool/front-end-curriculum/projects/tier-two.md

 ### JavaScript Style

 * 4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There _zero_ instances where an instructor would recommend taking a different approach.
+There are _zero_ instances where an instructor would recommend taking a different approach.
 * 3- Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
 * 2 - Your application has some duplication and minor bugs.
 Developer can speak to most choices made in the code and knows what every line is doing.
 * 1 - Your application has a significant amount of duplication and one or more major bugs.
 Developer cannot speak to most choices and does not know what every line of code is doing.